 Rice milk is less likely to cause food allergies compared to any other milk because it is nut and gluten-free.
 It has a naturally sweet taste and can be used for cooking and baking.
 Rice milk is extremely low in calories, which are mostly from carbohydrates, and it has very little protein or fat.
 Since rice milk is a rather thin milk, it is less suitable for coffee.

 Soya milk – the classic milk alternative

 Of the non-dairy milks, soya milk is the most nutritionally similar to cow’s milk and is the most popular milk alternative so far.
 It is moderate in calories and is a good source of protein and calcium.
-Soya milk also contains compounds called isoflavones and phytosterols that can have a protective effect against cancer, cardiovascular disease, and osteoporosis, and can lower cholesterol.
+Soya milk contains compounds called isoflavones and phytosterols, that can possibly lower the risk of cancer, cardiovascular disease and osteoporosis.
 It is suitable for a wide range of purposes and can be used without restriction for cooking, baking, or in coffee, and it can even be foamed.
 As with cow’s milk, soya milk is now available in various flavours, such as vanilla, chocolate, or banana.

 Spelt milk is great for sweet treats

 Spelt milk is moderate in calories and low in protein.
 As a relative of wheat, it does contain gluten, so it is not suitable for anyone with celiac disease or gluten intolerance.
 Since spelt milk has a relatively sweet taste, even without added sugar, it is particularly suitable for sweet dishes and can be used as a natural sweetener, for example, in coffee.